kilroy-code/flexstore/README.md

 store()

-retrieve() - Also ecrypts the data if needed, but only if any authorized `owner` in this browser is recursively a membership of the `owner` group specified by the operative `store()`.
+retrieve() - Also encrypts the data if needed, but only if any authorized `owner` in this browser is recursively a membership of the `owner` group specified by the operative `store()`.

 remove()